Avoid these 8 lead generations mistakes to generate more sales and higher conversion rates. Here are the common lead generation mistakes

 Most of the time, the sign-up page is the step where visitors have already decided to share their personal information in exchange for something valuable from you.
 Therefore, the sign-up page should be focusing less on persuading but more on making the process simple and easy.

-If we look at the example above, only two information requested; Name and email.
+If we look at the example above, only two pieces of information requested; Name and email.
 The goal is to get someone to sign up without a second thought.
 So make the whole thing as simple as possible.

 Here’s a simple guideline when deciding what information you want to ask from visitors: